top of page

 His close friend and classmate, David Dahle, told a story of a driving trip he had taken with Tony to Oregon, for a Cal game.
 As they were driving on Interstate 5, David noticed that Tony was speeding far above the posted speed limit.
 Sure enough they passed a highway patrol and David warned Tony

 of his speed, but Tony told him not to worry.
 When David asked why, Tony told him to look in the glove box which he did and found Tony's wallet with his D.A. badge.
 Well, sure enough, within minutes they were pulled over and the officer told Tony he was speeding, and wanted to see his license.
 Tony pulled his wallet out and flipped his badge and the officer said " well, you're an officer of the law" and Tony said "yes I am, with the D.A. office in Los Angeles, California".
 The officer smiled and said welcome to Oregon and wrote Tony up.
-For those of us who knew Tony, we might find that story hard to believe but apparently Tony had his wild side.

 It was obvious that Tony will be greatly missed by his family, his friends at Cal, those in the D.A. office and the legal profession and by us, his friends at the Los Angeles Shelby America Automobile Club.